Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 In this section, we show how to ``extend'' layer 1 of the frame to completely surround $\alpha$ so that for every $x$ glue on $\alpha$, there is an $x'$ on some tile of the extended layer 1 that is bound to $x$.

 Figure~\ref{fig:post-collision-handling} depicts tiles capable of propagating a $g$ message CCW around $\alpha$.
 When we enhance frame building tiles with the signals and glues depicted on the left in Figure~\ref{fig:post-collision-handling}, the $g'$ glue (shown in the $\on$ state in the figure) is initially $\latent$ and is turned $\on$ when $x'$ binds (this signal is not shown in the figure).

-Then, as this message propagates around $\alpha$, this message is either passed through tiles of layer 1 that have previously been bound to $\alpha$, or it propagates by the attachment of a tile (depicted on the left in Figure~\ref{fig:post-collision-handling} up to rotation).
-With these enhancements and addition tiles, the $g$ message propagates CCW starting from the leader tile until it is passed back to the leader tile.
+As the $g$ message propagates around the perimiter of $\alpha$, this message is passed through tiles of layer 1 that have previously been bound to $\alpha$ or tiles of layer 2 which are in locations adjacent to $\alpha$.
+If no tile is adjacent to $\alpha$ with an exposed $g$ glue, the message propagates by the attachment of a tile (depicted on the left in Figure~\ref{fig:post-collision-handling} up to rotation).
+See Figure~\ref{fig:mold-creation} for an example of tile attachment by exposed $g$ glues.

+Additionally, we may run into certain concavities with overhangs - that is, it must change its direction from south to east, or north to west.
+In both these cases, only a single $g$ glue is available for binding.
+This is solved by the usage of duple tiles in Figure~\ref{fig:post-collision-handling-duple}.
+See Figure~\ref{fig:post-collision-handling-duple-need} for demonstrations of such situations.

+With these enhancements and additional tiles, the $g$ message propagates CCW starting from the leader tile until it is passed back to the leader tile.
 At this point, for every $x$ glue on $\alpha$, there is an $x'$ on some tile of the extended layer 1 that is bound to $x$.
+An example is given in Figure~\ref{fig:mold-creation}.

-From Figure~\ref{fig:post-collision-handling}, we can notice that as the $g$ message propagates, it ensures that a $y$ glue is expose on any edge that binds to an $x$ glue of $\alpha$.
-Though only a single $y$ glue is signal to turn $\on$ in Figure~\ref{fig:post-collision-handling}, note that we could turn on any number of glues that we like by simply firing more signals to turn $\on$ these glues.
+From Figure~\ref{fig:post-collision-handling}, we can notice that as the $g$ message propagates, it ensures that a $y$ glue is exposed on any edge that binds to an $x$ glue of $\alpha$.
+Though only a single $y$ glue is signaled to turn $\on$ in Figure~\ref{fig:post-collision-handling}, note that we could turn on any number of glues that we like.
 In particular, we not only turn a $y$ glue $\on$, but we also turn a $w$ glue $\on$.
 The purposes of these glues will be explained in Section~\ref{sec:rep}.